hmrc/agents-service-template.g8/README.md

 * Decide your service name :-) [do not add `Frontend` suffix]
 * To create a generic microservice run the command

+  `sbt new hmrc/agents-service-template.g8 -b agents-frontend|agents-api --servicename="My Service Name" --mongodb=false`

+* To create a generic microservice with MongoDB run the command

-  `sbt new hmrc/agents-service-template.g8 -b agents-frontend|agents-api --servicename="My Service Name"`
+  `sbt new hmrc/agents-service-template.g8 -b agents-frontend|agents-api --servicename="My Service Name" --mongodb=true`

 * The new project folder will be created
 * Change working directory to the new one